hiraditya/std-benchmark/README.md

 cmake ..
 cmake --build . --config release
 ```

+For more help see config.bat in the top level directory.
+It has some useful tricks
+which allows you to use git-bash for building and running the tests.

 If there are errors then build the project by opening the visual studio IDE (devenv)
 and then try to build one component at a time.